INN/Largo-Sample-Child-Theme/docs/readme.md

 In this case, we would target ```.stories h2.entry-title``` in our CSS.

-###Override Largo Template Parts and Add Custom Parts
+## 5. Override Largo Template Parts and Add Custom Parts

 To override a template part from Largo: